ShrinilL/MediCheck/README.md

 # MediCheck
-An Arduino based mini-project on tinkercad
+An Arduino based mini-project on Tinkercad